 Bullying and harassment has no place at work.
 A hostile environment leads to poor performance, high staff turnover and a damaged professional reputation—let alone the psychological damage it can cause your employees.
-As an employer, it is your job to stamp it out, and the best place to start is a strong bullying and harassment policy.
+As an employer, it's your job to stamp it out, and the best place to start is a strong bullying and harassment policy.

 When creating an anti-bullying and harassment policy you will need to communicate what bullying and harassment is.
-According to the UK Government, bullying and harassment in the workplace is “behaviour that makes someone feel intimidated or offended”.
+According to the UK government, bullying and harassment in the workplace is “behaviour that makes someone feel intimidated or offended”.

 This can include behaviour such as:

 - spreading rumours

 - treating an individual or group unfairly

 It can happen face-to-face, but does not happen exclusively in person.
 Bullying and harassment can also happen by phone, letter, email and social media.

 Bullying in the workplace